slemonide/block_constructor/README.md

 the cube spawner to be placed (if there is more than one remaining in the list) will be determined randomly.

+Conditions in which cube spawners will replicate:
+* A player is near

 ## Included building blocks
 * block_constructor:wall